Starfire1853/pythonwebscraper/README.md

 ## How to use

+1. LYNN WAS HERE
-1. Create a `users.yaml` file that contains the website you want to scrape and the Twilio account details.
+Create a `users.yaml` file that contains the website you want to scrape and the Twilio account details.
 This can be done by running `user_init.py` from the command line and chosing `e`.
 Alternatively, you can create the file yourself.
 The file must contain the following:

    ```yaml
    User0: